yokessh/yoke/readme.md

 #### Final Notes:
 There are 3 different allows authentication types:

-- `key` - uses a specified private key to stabilish the connection
+- `key` - uses a specified private key to establish the connection
 - `system` - Do not specify a private key to connect, it lets ssh try to connection with current user's key
-- `password` - SSH does not allow passing plain password as a parameter, Yoke will just show the password on screen so you can copy and paste it. **Password authentication is highly unrecommended**.
+- `password` - SSH does not allow passing plain password as a parameter, Yoke will just show the password on screen, so you can copy and paste it. **Password authentication is highly unrecommended**.